Catherine (Chaya) Tachauer, 27-28. Tammuz 653 (= Tuesday / Wednesday, 11-12. July 1893)

 Line 4: Genesis 1,16 Great lights, In rabbinic literature honorary title for large rabbis (in Israel).

-Line 5: Morenu literally means "u (ur) L (ehrer), H (err)".
-The Morenu title received only very learned men, Bernhard Wachstein called him a "synagogue doctorate" (see Bernhard Wachstein, The inscriptions of the Old Jewish cemetery in Vienna, the first part of 1540 (?) - 1670, the second part from 1696 to 1783, Vienna 1912, part 2, p 15).
+Line 5: MORENU literally means “u (nser) L (honor), H (err)”.
+Only specially learned men received the MORENU title, Bernhard Wachstein describes it as a “synagogue doctoral title” (see Bernhard Wachstein, The inscriptions of the Old Jewish cemetery in Vienna, the first part of 1540 (?) - 1670, the second part from 1696 to 1783, Vienna 1912, part 2, p 15).

 Line 6: Catherine (Chaya) Tachau (s) (see below Biographical Notes) died on 12 July 1893 at 12 noon, according Matrikeneintrag.
 That would be the 28th of Tammuz 653.
 However, in the Hebrew grave inscription I read more of the 27 Tammuz, therefore 11 July.